Tactical Hi Vis Security Vest Review

 A great many industries in the UK (and elsewhere) rely on high visibility vests as an essential part of their professional equipment.

 We’ve discovered what we consider to be one of the very finest tactical hi-vis vests on the market today.
-It combines comfort, efficiency and increased visibility with a reasonable price tag.
+It combines comfort, efficiency and increased visibility with a reasonable price tag, but it doesn’t do the job of a stab vest.

 This tactical hi-vis vest is definitely worth your consideration if your job is one of the hundreds that require one.